Kgosi-Motlogelwa/leverage/README.md

 ## Live Deployment

 The application is also live at [https://vue-app-kgosi.vercel.app/](https://vue-app-kgosi.vercel.app/).
-Note that CORS issues don't allow for API calls on this URL and you will need to run the app locally for it to work
+Note that CORS issues don't allow for API calls on this URL and you will need to run the app locally for it to work.

 ## License